rxweb/rxweb.io/docs/reactive-form-validators/api/FormBuilderConfiguration.md

 <div component="app-code" key="FormBuilderConfiguration-dynamicdefault-component"></div>
 <div component="app-example-runner" ref-component="app-formbuilderconfiguration-dynamicdefault" title="Setting default value dynamically with prop" key="dynamicdefault"></div>

+# Generic Entities
+It is used to set generic entity which needs to be accessed in the formGroup using `genericEntities` property by passing entity with abstract class.

+<div component="app-code" key="FormBuilderConfiguration-genericentities-component"></div>
+<div component="app-example-runner" ref-component="app-formbuilderconfiguration-genericentities" title="Setting generic entities" key="genericentities"></div>

 # ignoreUndefinedProps
 This is used to ignore the undefined properties dynamically using `formBuilderConfiguration`.